 Information for the Landlords

-Tenants must apply first.
+As of May 25, both tenants and landlords can apply directly.
 If eligible, the landlord will be notified by one of the partnering agencies to provide the required paperwork(s) stated below.
-The landlord cannot initiate the application process for their tenant(s).
-Landlords/Property Managers can download this attestation template and fill it out for tenants applying for assistance.
+Landlords/Property Managers can also download this attestation template, available in English and Spanish, and fill it out for tenants applying for assistance.